renuo/moirai/README.md

 Moirai will now be able to use this Personal Access Token to create a pull request on GitHub when a translation is updated.

-To trigger this, you can press the `'Create Pull Request'` button once you have made your changes.
+To trigger this, you can press the `Create Pull Request` button once you have made your changes.

 ### Authentication